kevbuh/jarvis/README.md

     <h1 align="center">buddy ai</h1>
 </p>

-### A digital AI assistant to free the world.
+# A digital AI assistant to free the world.

 We can create something that changes the world through saving people priceless time and supporting them through life, acting as their guardian angel and buddy.

 Like Jarvis from Iron Man.
 Imagine a world where everyone can be Iron Man.

 # Steps

-step 1: hack together a buddy
+step 1: hack together open source stuff

 step 2: create toolformer

-step 3: end to end working of product step 3: customization of the ML models step 4: make custom hardware step 5: 10x better, faster, creative, cheaper, etc
+step 3: end to end working of product

+step 3: customization of the ML models

+step 4: make custom hardware

+step 5: 10x better, faster, creative, cheaper, etc

-### People don't think existing AI assistants are that good
+# People don't think existing AI assistants are that good

 <img src="notes/before_buddy/siri_sucks/notthatuseful.jpeg" height="200">